Hyuuga81/legendary-happiness/README.md

 ## Acknowledgements
 Give credit here.
-- This project was found on [Frontend Mentor](https://www.frontendmentor.io).
+- This project was created by [Frontend Mentor](https://www.frontendmentor.io).